Andy-Woo/Restaurant-App/README.md

 From the *Left Panel* an existing restaurant can be *deleted/ modified to increase/ decrease its table Capacity.* After clicking the **Edit** button showing at the right side of the its name in the listing of restaurants the *Edit a Restaurant Section* will appear.
 Here *addition/ deletion of tables* and *modification of an existing table's capacity* can be done.

-When the **Reservation** tabb is clicked the *Reservation Section* of the Application opens up.
-Here All the restaurants acan be searched using their *Name/ Location they at situated at* or *by the Cuisine they offered*.
+When the **Reservation** tab is clicked the *Reservation Section* of the Application opens up.
+Here All the restaurants can be searched using their *Name/ Location* they at situated at or *by the Cuisine* they offered.
 After searching the Restaurants which matches the *search criteria* appears at the *left side* of the page where *Reviews* of the corresponding restaurant can be seen along with the **Review** and **Book** buttons.

 *Booking* to an existing Restaurant can be done after clicking the **Book** button.
 Here *add/ cancel booking* can be done.
-List of all *existing bookings* are ashown when the **Book** button is clicked.
+List of all *existing bookings* are shown when the **Book** button is clicked.

 *Giving Reviews* to an particular Restaurant is a very crucial thing of this Application.
 Beacuse people will check reviews before book for a *dinner/ lunch* to a Particular restaurant.
 So the reviews can be given after the **Review** button is clicked.
 Here user can put their *name* along with *their reviews*.
 Reviews will be *updated / reflected* only after clicking the **Save** button present in the *Reviews Section* of the page.